 Multi-node architecture: As GCHP uses MPI rather than OpenMP for parallelization, it can be run on an arbitrary number of cores, and over an arbitrary number of machines.

 Ultra-fine resolution global simulations: Without the memory limits of a single-machine architecture, the only limit on GCHP is the resolution of your input data.

 No more polar singularity: GCHP uses the "cubed-sphere" geometry for all operations, leveraging the GFDL FV-cubed (FV3) transport core.
 This avoids the polar singularity inherent to regular lat-lon grids.

 HEMCO used for all inputs: Every initial and boundary condition is now read from NetCDF files through HEMCO.
 This means that all data, including met data, can be regridded on the fly.

 Grid-independent compile process: Grid resolution is set at run time, and no recompilation is required.

-For more information about GCHP, including how to download the publicly available GCHP Dev Kit, please visit the main GEOS-Chem HP development wiki page.
+For more information about getting started with GCHP, please visit the main GEOS-Chem HP development wiki page.